The Power of One Clean Qubit in Supervised Machine Learning

-With significant progress in controlling and mitigating noise and decoherence, quantum devices consisting of hundreds of qubits will become possible in the near future.
-Even though these devices are not fault-tolerant, there is substantial evidence that they are more powerful than classical supercomputers because they support quantum entanglement~\cite{zhong2020quantum,madsen2022quantum}.
-Quantum hardware is expected to play an increasingly important role in quantum simulations, quantum chemistry, and quantum machine learning (QML) in the near future~\cite{preskill2018quantum,huang2022quantum}.
+Recent progress in the control and mitigation of noise and decoherence has paved the way for the development of intermediate-scale quantum devices consisting of hundreds of qubits.
+Although these devices are currently not fault-tolerant, there is considerable evidence that they possess superior computational capabilities compared to classical supercomputers, as a result of their ability to support quantum entanglement~\cite{zhong2020quantum,madsen2022quantum}.
+As quantum hardware continues to evolve, it is expected to play a crucial role in various fields such as quantum simulations, quantum chemistry, and quantum machine learning (QML)~\cite{preskill2018quantum,huang2022quantum}.

-QML proposals most commonly mention quantum entanglement as resource for the potential quantum advantage~\cite{rebentrost2014quantum, lloyd2014quantum,gao2022enhancing}.
-However, quantum entanglement does not encompass all forms of quantum correlation in mixed states.
-One of the most prominent examples of this is the quantum discord, which quantifies the disturbance that local measurements cause in quantum systems.
-It has been suggested that quantum discord~\cite{ollivier2001quantum,modi2012classical} is the basis of quantum advantage in a restricted computational model known as DQC1~\cite{knill1998power,datta2008quantum,ma2016converting} as well as in quantum illumination~\cite{weedbrook2016discord}.
-The DQC1 model provides an effective estimation of the trace of a unitary matrix for which there is no classical efficient solution~\cite{ma2016converting}.
-It is natural to ask whether other forms of quantum correlation, such as quantum discord, could be useful for QML.
+The use of quantum hardware for complex computations such as kernel function estimation has been proposed as a way to achieve a quantum advantage in machine learning~\cite{schuld2019evaluating,havlivcek2019supervised}.
+Quantum entanglement is considered a key resource for this~\cite{rebentrost2014quantum, lloyd2014quantum,gao2022enhancing}, but it is highly susceptible to noise, thus it is important to explore other forms of quantum correlation that are less sensitive to noise or require less entanglement.

-A limited amount of literature exists on the application of DQC1 in the context of machine learning~\cite{park2018noise,ghobadi2019power}.
-It has been proposed in~\cite{ghobadi2019power} to perform supervised machine learning using kernel methods on a DQC1 model.
-In this paper, we implement kernel-based supervised machine learning based on DQC1 as proposed in~\cite{ghobadi2019power} on IBM hardware.
-Through the DQC1 protocol, we obtain the kernel function and use it as an input to a classical machine learning algorithm.
-In our implementation, we examine the effects of coherence consumption and quantum discord, as well as hardware noise.
+The Deterministic Quantum Computing with One Qubit (DQC1) model is a non-universal quantum computing model that leverages a single qubit as a probe to interact with a highly mixed quantum state and estimate computationally expensive functions.
+This ability is known as the ``power of one qubit''~\cite{knill1998power}.
+The DQC1 model generates quantum discord, a resilient type of weak quantum correlation, using the coherence of a pure qubit~\cite{ollivier2001quantum,modi2012classical}.
+Quantum discord is more resistant to noise than entanglement and may offer a quantum advantage in noisy conditions for quantum illumination tasks~\cite{weedbrook2016discord}.